 After the first two articles of the series about the best beaches in Portugal, I travelled further south towards the capital’s metropolitan area to share my top 10 of Lisbon beaches – sunbathing is definitely one of the things to do in Lisbon.

 1. Areia Branca Beach – Lourinhã

-Areia Branca beach is the ideal place for those eager for excitement and entertainment.
-You may enjoy your day by surfing, bodyboarding or learning how to play golf, thanks to the mini-golf near the beach.
+Areia Branca beach is the perfect place for those eager for excitement and entertainment.
+You may enjoy your day by surfing, bodyboarding or learning how to play golf, thanks to the mini-golf course near the beach.
 You will also find restaurants and bars that will extend your day in this beautiful place.

 2. São Julião Beach – Sintra